Mental toughness: Measurement

 Two instruments have been developed and validated since 2009.
 Gucciardi et al. validated the American Football Mental Toughness Inventory (AFMTI), while Sheard and Golby validated the Sports Mental Toughness Questionnaire (SMTQ).
 The MTQ48 predates these by seven years.
 The factor structure of the MTQ48 has been supported by an independent research group.
 Dr Lee Crust, University of Lincoln, compared the SMTQ with the MTQ48 and concluded "Both instruments appear to tap the core components of MT but the MTQ48 seemingly provides a more comprehensive measure".

 The MTQ48 questionnaire has demonstrable criterion-related, construct, and content validity.
 Reliability has been assessed by numerous independent researchers and it has demonstrable internal consistency and test-retest reliability.{ All component scales exceed 0.70 and the overall measure has a reliability in excess of 0.90.Specifically for self-efficacy results show r = .68, p < .01.
 While this is on the higher end, (.7) tends to be the standard minimum for research purposes.
 Nevertheless, both the construct validity and the psychometric properties of this test have been questioned.

 Several other instruments purport to measure mental toughness, but research has called their validity into question.
-For example, the Performance Profile Inventory (PPI) developed by Jim Loehr used seven subscales to compute a mental toughness score.
+For example, the Performance Profile Inventory (PPI), developed by Loehr, used seven subscales to compute a mental toughness score.
 The Mental Toughness Inventory (MTI) developed by Middleton et al. measures mental toughness using twelve subscales and appears to show strong theoretical evidence for its formation.
 However, construct validation has only been performed with a narrow sample of athletes, leaving its psychometric properties up for debate.